Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class FFT.rst

 outputBuf: pointer to a uint16_t array of (sampleCount / 2) size, for containing the calculated center frequency of each FFT output element.
 sampleCount: number of sample datapoints in the input array.
 Valid values: 16, 32, 64, 128, 256, 512, 1024, 2048.
 sampleRate: Defines how many times an audio signal is sampled in a second.
-In the example “FFT.ino”, sample rate is set at 16000, which means that each audio signal contains 16000 individual samples.
+In the example "FFT.ino", sample rate is set at 16000, which means that each audio signal contains 16000 individual samples.

 **Returns**
 ~~~~~~~~~~~